k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Installation

-There are five steps to carry out to get Fabric Web Studio up and running within the Fabric Docker Compose Runtime environment:
+There are various steps to carry out to get Fabric Web Studio up and running within the Fabric Docker Compose Runtime environment:

 * **Step 1** - Install and Validate Docker and Docker Compose
 * **Step 2** – Obtain the K2view Fabric Docker Compose Runtime Blueprint